 This cheese is made using cultured buttermilk.
 The heightened moisture in this cheese is because the curds are not heated before being drained.
 This spread is great on toasted French bread, as an accompaniment to your favorite pasta dish.

-If using buttermilk made from goat milk, add 1 tablespoon of the rennet mixture to the buttermilk.
+- If using buttermilk made from goat milk, add 1 Tbsp. of the rennet mixture to the buttermilk.
 Make sure to mix the rennet in thoroughly before continuing.